Doctors face 'collateral damage' from Ebola epidemic

 "Since the outbreak took its first victim in our hospital, all (non-emergency) operations and routine clinics were discontinued," Kamara told Reuters Health by email, with emergency care disrupted, too.

-Symptoms of Ebola such as fever, diarrhea, vomiting and abdominal pain occur in a range of other conditions requiring emergency surgery.
+Symptoms of Ebola such as fever, diarrhoea, vomiting and abdominal pain occur in a range of other conditions requiring emergency surgery.

 At his hospital, patients who show up at the emergency room with such symptoms risk being sent to an Ebola isolation unit, with surgery prohibited until it is clear they do not have Ebola.
 In the meantime, they can die from their illness, Kamara said.

-Last week, anesthetists in Sierra Leone refused to treat a patient needing surgery for an abdominal infection because the patient had been vomiting and running a fever.
+Last week, anaesthetists in Sierra Leone refused to treat a patient needing surgery for an abdominal infection because the patient had been vomiting and running a fever.

 "This is the problem we face now.
 If a patient has any of the symptoms regarded as part of the case definition for Ebola, he or she may be sent to the isolation unit and kept there until the result of their test comes back," Kamara said.